nextflow-io/nextflow/README.md

 ---------------------------

 Nextflow can be compiled with both JDK 7 or JDK 8.
-However when compiling with the later you **won't** be able to run it on a Java 7.
+However when compiling with the later you **won't** be able to run it on Java 7.
 The Java compiler used by the build process can be choose by setting the `JAVA_HOME` environment variable accordingly.